Datapack-Technical-by-EstEarth/en/src/basic_more/dimension_type.md

-# ไฟล์ Dimension type
+# Dimension type

-เร็วๆนี้
+In the process of maintenance.